The University of Illinois at Urbana-Champaign is committed to providing access to quality education for high-achieving students from all backgrounds.

 To be considered for Illinois Promise, you must submit the FAFSA by March 15 prior to each academic year.
 There’s no separate Illinois Promise application form; however, once we receive your FAFSA information, we may request and require additional documents to confirm your eligibility criteria.

 Illinois Promise will fund the estimated cost of tuition and fees, room and board, and books and supplies through grants and scholarships and by asking you to work approximately 10 to 12 hours a week.
-Other expenses aren’t included, nor are the costs of special programs such as intercampus enrollment, concurrent enrollment, and study abroad.
+Other expenses aren’t included, nor are the additional costs of special programs such as intercampus enrollment, concurrent enrollment, and study abroad.

 Since you can’t begin employment until you arrive on campus, you’re encouraged to bring sufficient funds to buy books, supplies, and any other items necessary to start the semester.
 To help, the Illini Union Bookstore (IUB) offers Illinois Promise students the option of deferred billing for up to $600 of required textbooks and supplies per semester.
 This allows you to get your books before classes begin and defer the bill until the week of midterms.